iamdaven/ROAE/README.md

-# ROAE - Roblox Version Control System
+# ROAE

-ROAE (R-Oh-Ay-Ee) is a custom Roblox-focused version control system.
+ROAE (R-Oh-Ay-Ee) is a custom Roblox focused version control system.
 It consists of a Lua desktop application that manages repositories, commits, snapshots, compression, and communication with Roblox Studio, along with a Luau Roblox Studio plugin that provides access to Roblox data.
 ## Usage

 ```